vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 }
 ```

-Each api function always contains `context` as a first parameter.
-This is the place where you always have access to the client and config of your api connection.
-Obviously, during the using api client, you will be using these functions without thinking about the context - the vsf core handles this.
-At the end, you need to provide that function to the api creation logic (section above)
+Each API function always contains `context` as a first parameter.
+This is the place where you always have access to the client and config of your API connection.
+Usually, during the using API client, you will be using these functions without thinking about the context - the VSF core handles this.
+In the end, you need to provide that function to the API creation logic (section above)

 ## 2. Creating composables

-Composables are the major part of integration.
+Composables are a major part of the integration.
 That exactly the place where the business logic comes in.
-We always serving this package as a integration along with corresponding nuxt module.
+We always serve this package as integration along with the corresponding Nuxt module.

 ### 2.1 Exposing integration plugin wrapper

-The first thing that you do, is exposing a nuxt plugin wrapper for creation and configuring your integration by nuxt environment.
+The first thing that you do, is exposing a Nuxt plugin wrapper for the creation and configuring your integration by Nuxt environment.
 Within your composables package you have to add these few lines:

 ```ts
 // composables/src/index.js